Undesirable Biases in NLP: Addressing Challenges of Measurement: Introduction

 \section{Introduction}

-In the last decade, technology for Natural Language Processing (NLP) has become so powerful that it is rapidly being deployed by companies, governments and other institutions in applications that directly impact the lives of ordinary citizens: Online customers are offered information on products that are automatically translated \shortcite<e.g.,>{way2018quality}, jobseekers are matched to vacancies based on automatic parsing of their resumes \shortcite<e.g.,>{montuschi2013job}, conversations with customer services, help desks and emergency services are automatically transcribed and analyzed to improve service \shortcite<e.g.,>{verma_natural_2011}, millions of medical and legal texts are automatically searched to find relevant passages, at times supporting decisions that may literally be matters of life and death \shortcite<e.g.,>{wang2018clinical,zhong2020does}.
+In the last decade, technology for Natural Language Processing (NLP) has seen a very steep line of improvement.
+As a consequence, companies, governments and other institutions choose to employ this technology in more and more applications that directly impact the lives of ordinary citizens: Online customers are offered information on products that are automatically translated \shortcite<e.g.,>{way2018quality}, jobseekers are matched to vacancies based on automatic parsing of their resumes \shortcite<e.g.,>{montuschi2013job}, conversations with customer services, help desks and emergency services are automatically transcribed and analyzed to improve service \shortcite<e.g.,>{verma_natural_2011}, millions of medical and legal texts are automatically searched to find relevant passages, at times supporting decisions that may literally be matters of life and death \shortcite<e.g.,>{wang2018clinical,zhong2020does}.
 Most likely, NLP technology will soon be even more powerful and omnipresent, in light of recent developments, with larger datasets, bigger architectures, wider access to such models and the development of multipurpose models that can be applied to a multitude of different tasks~\shortcite{bommasani_opportunities_2022b}.

 NLP technology, however, is far from error-free.
-In recent years various examples of NLP applications were brought to the public attention that behaved in ways that are harmful for certain individuals or groups: Systems for matching vacancies may unintentionally disadvantage ethnic minorities or people with disabilities \shortcite{hutchinson-etal-2020-social}, machine translation systems have been found to translate gender-neutral terms to the majority gender, which can amplify existing gender biases \shortcite{stanovsky2019evaluating}, speech recognition systems have difficulties to correctly recognize the voices of speakers of minority dialects \shortcite{zhang2022mitigating}.
+In recent years various examples of NLP applications were brought to the public attention that behaved in ways that are harmful for certain individuals or groups: Systems for matching vacancies may unintentionally disadvantage ethnic minorities or people with disabilities \shortcite{hutchinson-etal-2020-social}, machine translation systems have been found to translate gender-neutral terms to the majority gender, which can amplify existing gender biases \shortcite{stanovsky2019evaluating}, speech recognition systems have difficulties to correctly recognize the voices of speakers of minority dialects \shortcite{zhang2022mitigating}, and, more generally, the biases and misinformation that generative models propagate can distort people's worldviews in unprecedented ways \shortcite{kidd2023ai}.